ccrosby1/cst-323/phonebook/docs/activity6.md

  - Captured and examined the latest entries from the web.stdout.log file to validate that logging output is functioning as expected

- - I was never able to get in touch with the proper Heroku support to create my student account.
-I deployed to GCP as a secondary
+ - I attempted to contact Heroku support to assist with creating my student account, but was unable to reach the appropriate support team

  B. DevOps Logging Questions